feed sequences

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-stores the maximal feed sync id assigned, for a sequence identified by name
+where value stores the maximal feed sync id assigned, for a sequence identified by name.

 The publish operation will now need to